 These rights are not absolute: they do not always apply and exemptions may be engaged.
 Please note that, before we are able to provide you with any information or correct any inaccuracies, we may ask you to verify your identity and to provide other details to help us identify you and respond to your request.
 If we do not comply with your request, we will explain why.

 You may contact our Data Protection Officer with any comments, complaints or suggestions in relation to the way we handle personal information.
 You have the right to complain to your local regulator if you are not satisfied with how we handle your personal information.
 For contact details click read more.

-In the UK, you have the right to lodge a complaint with the Information Commissioner.
+You have the right to lodge a complaint with the Information Commissioner and (if applicable) with your local privacy regulator.
 You can contact the Information Commissioner at:

 Information Commissioner's Office